The Ultimate Travel Guide: Taichung

 Another Taiwanese classic, pineapple cakes are amongst the most favoured and iconic desserts in the country.
 Yet another treat which can be found pretty much anywhere in Taiwan, there are even a number of traditional brands that can be found in any supermarket, including SunnyHills and Chia Te.

-That being said, there’s nothing better than trying a local offering and the region’s unique take on it!
+Yet, there’s nothing better than trying a local offering and the region’s unique take on it!

 Thank You for Reading!
 Check Out These Other Helpful Links!